The Research and Writing Guide, and the three step-by-step Legal Research Skills guides are also available on Blackboard. LAWS398 > Course Documents.

 These texts offer practical advice in research and writing, with a strong NZ law focus.

-Try this range of free resources and you'll at least be well informed!
+Try this range of resources and you'll at least be well informed!

 To keep up to date on secondary sources, you can also set up Table of Contents (ToCs) alerts for many journals.
 Search for the journal via Library Search.
 Each publisher will have a unique but easy set-up process.
 You cannot set up ToCs for journals via Westlaw or Lexis.